vndmtrx/ansible-wireguard-role/README.md

         Peer `jose` only has a pre-shared key specified.

         Peer `joaquim` does not have keys specified, suggesting that these keys will be generated dynamically or provided separately.

+    *If the variable array is not set, no peer config will be created.*

 ## Supported Operating Systems